 Restrictions on Frequent Trading.
-Frequent purchases and sales of a Portfolio's shares can harm shareholders in various ways, including reducing the returns to longterm shareholders by increasing costs (such as brokerage commissions) to the Portfolio and by disrupting portfolio management strategies.
+Frequent purchases and sales of a Portfolio's shares can harm shareholders in various ways, including reducing the returns to long-term shareholders by increasing costs (such as brokerage commissions) to the Portfolio and by disrupting portfolio management strategies.
 Accordingly, the Board of Directors has adopted policies and procedures to discourage frequent trading of Portfolio shares.
 The Fund uses fair value pricing of securities to discourage frequent trading and eliminate the opportunity for time zone arbitrage.
 While the Fund is committed to preventing market timing and disruptive frequent trading in the Portfolios, there is no guarantee that the Fund or its agents will be able to detect all instances of time zone arbitrage and frequent trading.

 Omnibus accounts are maintained by intermediaries acting on behalf of multiple shareholders.
 Since individual trades in omnibus accounts are not ordinarily disclosed to the Fund, the Fund may be unable to detect or deter frequent trading by participants in such omnibus accounts.

 Exchange Privilege.
 Institutional Class, Class I, and Class II shares of the Portfolios may be exchanged for shares of another Portfolio or class of the Fund (excluding Institutional Class Z) based on the respective NAV of the shares involved in the exchange, if: (i) the shareholder wishing to exchange shares resides in a state where the Portfolio and class of shares to be acquired are qualified for sale; and (ii) the investment meets the minimum investment requirement for the Portfolio and class of shares to be acquired.
 The following table includes the minimum initial investment required by each class of each Portfolio.

-Portfolio Minimum Initial Investment (by Class) \$5,000 \$100,000 \$500,000 \$10,000,000 \$25,000,000 Global Equity Advisor Class † Institutional Class International Equity Investor $Class^{\dagger}$ Institutional Class International Small Companies Investor Class [†] Institutional Class Institutional Emerging Markets [‡] Institutional Class Emerging Markets ^{†‡} Advisor Class † Frontier Emerging Markets Investor $Class^{\dagger}$ Institutional Class I Institutional Class II Global Equity Research Institutional Class International Equity Research Institutional Class Emerging Markets Research Institutional Class Chinese Equity Institutional Class
+\$5,000 \$100,000 \$500,000 \$10,000,000 \$25,000,000 Global Equity Advisor Class† Institutional Class International Equity Investor Class† Institutional Class International Small Companies Investor Class† Institutional Class Institutional Emerging Markets Institutional Class Emerging Markets [†] Advisor Class† Frontier Emerging Markets Investor Class† Institutional Class I Institutional Class II Global Equity Research Institutional Class International Equity Research Institutional Class Emerging Markets Research Institutional Class Chinese Equity Institutional Class Emerging Markets ex China Institutional Class International Developed Markets Equity Institutional Class International Carbon Transition Equity Institutional Class